Congratulations on your acceptance to Concordia University, St. Paul! As you prepare for your studies here be sure to complete the steps below.

 Off Campus Housing

 There are multiple organizations in Minneapolis and St. Paul offering host families (homestays) for short-term and long-term housing while you are here studying in Minnesota.
 Some of these organizations are faith-based and others are not.
-You should do your research online and by contacting other international students who have stayed with host families in the past before committing to an organization or family.
+You should do your research online and/or by contact other international students who have stayed with host families in the past before committing to an organization or family.

 - Once you identify a home or an apartment that seems suitable, you should schedule a visit to walk through the unit and discuss several items.
 Each property handles fees differently.
 Fees to discuss with the property owner include but are not limited to, utilities, water, gas, Internet, cable, and garbage removal, as well as on street or off street parking should you decide to own a car.